geoffpatton/dsci-521-project/README.md

  - Our historical data is limited due to using a free version of finnhub.
 Which limits our API calls to 60 a minute.

 ## Running the Application
-1. `project-1.ipynb`: this notebook will use the local CSV files to run the analysis
+1. `final_project_impl.ipynb`: this notebook will use the local CSV files to run the analysis

 ### Software Pre-requisites: